 If you feel like you have a story inside you but aren't sure where to start, look no further.
 Story starters are the springboard to success.
-With one writing prompt, those who have been itching to tell a tale can leap forward into fictional worlds full of adventure, love, triumph, and more.
+With one creative writing prompt, those who have been itching to tell a tale can leap forward into fictional worlds full of adventure, love, triumph, and more.

 Longing to enter a land full of adventure and excitement?
 The adventure genre might be calling your name!
 Here are some ideas that'll take you on the carpet ride of your dreams:

 A reclusive scientist spends his nights building a robot that can be his friend.
 One morning, he steps into the basement to see the robot has vanished.
 There's a note on the table that reads…